 There is no formal education required to become a virtual assistant, but you’ll need:

-- Basic computer knowledge with fast typing skills
+- Basic computer knowledge with fast typing skills (40 wpm or faster)

-- Social media skills (get acquainted with Facebook, Twitter and other popular platforms)
+- Social media skills (get acquainted with Facebook, Twitter, and other popular platforms)

 - Excellent research skills (clients often ask you to find information online)